Helping Navigate Your Financial Future

 Quick Contact Form

 Anne C. Chernish, President

-Anchor Capital Management, LLC, is headed by Anne C. Chernish, accomplished financial planner with decades of experience in the securities industry.
+Anchor Capital Management, LLC, is headed by Anne C. Chernish, a knowledgeable financial planner with decades of experience in the securities industry.
 Anne enjoys designing custom-tailored financial plans and investment strategies that meet clients’ long term plans and objectives.
 She has been serving individuals, couples, and families in Ithaca since 1989.